By submitting to present a session at MidCamp you are confirming your understanding and acceptance of the rules and expectations as outlined below.

-Sessions will be recorded and we have a few people running around to help with A/V. The recording kits accept HDMI and adapters will be available.
+Sessions will be recorded and use live captioning.
+We will have a few volunteers running around to help with A/V. The recording kits accept HDMI and adapters will be available.
 If you think there might be a problem connecting, feel free to bring your own adapter.

-Folks with USB-c folks should bring a USB-c to HDMI or USB-c to VGA adaptors.
+Folks with USB-c should bring a USB-c to HDMI or USB-c to VGA adaptors.

 What to bring: